Abdul Aziz Yassin

-Tan Sri Haji Abdul Aziz bin Haji Mohd Yassin (27 October 1932 – 6 December 2022) is a former Member of Parliament for Muar (1995–1999).
+Abdul Aziz bin Mohd Yassin (27 October 1932 – 6 December 2022) is a former Member of Parliament for Muar (1995–1999).
 He is the brother of the 8th Prime Minister of Malaysia, Tan Sri Muhyiddin Yassin.
 Before joining politics, he was a government official.

 Career

 He is the former Deputy Chairman of Federal Agricultural Marketing Agency (FAMA) in 1965.

 Election results

 Post political career

 He was appointed as the first Yang di-Pertua of the Majlis Bekas Wakil Rakyat Malaysia (MUBARAK) in 2009, an organization for former Barisan Nasional representatives whose establishment was inspired by Tan Sri Muhyiddin Yassin.

 He was later appointed as Yang di-Pertua MUBARAK for the Federal Territories from 2014 to 2019.